 His involvement in this narrative allows one to take a more hopeful approach to what is being described.
 When he looks out on the grimy, smelly city streets he is able to hold onto the “notion of some infinitely gentle…thing” that moves around.
 This could be a general feeling of grace, goodness, or the physical impact of what listening to one’s soul could do.

-The speaker wants the reader to look on the world and see it for what it is, but not despair.
+The speaker wants the reader to look at the world and see it for what it is, but not despair.
 One needs to embrace their own soul, see hope in the future, and laugh when they can.
 It is not clear whether or not the speaker sees the world as changing and becoming any less grimy anytime soon.